CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

 kubectl apply -k kustomize/keycloak
 ```

-PGO will detect the change and create a new pgBouncer Deployment!
+PGO will detect the change and create a new PgBouncer Deployment!

 That was fairly easy to set up, so now let's look at how we can connect our application to the connection pooler.